-This guideline forms part of a series regarding the management of enteral tubes, including placement, access and management.
-Please also see guidelines for:
+This guideline forms part of a series under 'Nutrition' regarding the management of enteral tubes, including placement, access and management.
+Please also see guidelines and policies for:

 Nasogastric is the most common route for enteral feeding.
 Benefits include:

-- It is easy to establish and minimally invasive (Rationale 1).
+- It is quick and easy to establish ( Rationale 1).

-- Parents and mature patients can be taught to pass the tube at home (Rationale 1).
+- Parents, carers and mature patients can be taught to pass the tube at home ( Rationale 1).

 Risks/drawbacks associated with nasogastric tube feeding include: